biometriaforestal/biometriaforestal.github.io/content/es/_index.md

 ---

 El Laboratorio de Biometría y Modelación Forestal se centra en investigar como los ecosistemas forestales cambian a través del tiempo.
-We use mathematical, theoretical, statistical and empirical approaches to address several research questions related to forest dynamics, tree allometry, mortality, and the scaling of tree-level processes to ecosystems.
+Para alcanzar lo anterior, empleamos aproximaciones matemáticas, teóricas y estadísticas para xxxxxxxx address several research questions related to forest dynamics, tree allometry, mortality, and the scaling of tree-level processes to ecosystems.
 Our research also includes the long-term monitoring of the temperate forests in southern Chile.

 Our location is Room 14, Departamento de Gestión Forestal y su Medio Ambiente, in the Universidad de Chile's Antumapu campus in Santiago, Chile.
 E-mail (see below) is usually the best way to get in touch.